 Police say Chipman and Burke took Franky from Phil Torrey’s house while Torrey was out of state on Aug.
-24, 2018 and went for a ride with the dog in Torrey’s Hummer, during which they shot the dog.
-The two men told police that the dog ran off during the joyride and they never saw it again.
+24, 2018, and went for a ride with the dog in Torrey’s Hummer, during which they shot the dog.
+The two men told police that the dog ran off during the joyride, and they never saw him again.

 Both men had worked as sternmen on Phil Torrey’s lobster boat and had visited Torrey’s house in Winter Harbor many times before Franky vanished.
 The dog’s body was found about a week later on a Winter Harbor beach with a bullet hole in his throat.

 Chipman and his attorney, Robert Van Horn, left the courthouse after the proceeding without speaking to the media.

 Torrey told the judge during the sentencing that the killing of his dog had an impact on not just him and his family, but also on the tight-knit fishing community of Winter Harbor and neighboring towns.
 Franky’s death has been tough on his two kids and his niece, he said, and has resulted in fewer of their friends coming to his house to visit.
 Some people have stopped talking to each other because of their close ties to his family or to Chipman’s family, he added.